simon-johansson/Quizify/README.md

 $ grunt build
 $ NODE_ENV=production node server/main.js
 ```
-Builds and compiles the webpack code into the `dist/` folder and then start the express server with production settings.
+This will build and compile the webpack code into the `dist/` folder and start the express server with production settings.
 Good for verifying before deploying.

 ## Tests
-Run all tests:
+To run all tests:
 ```bash
 $ npm test
 ```